dev-vinz/RPG-Dungeon/README.md

 - [Project Wiki](https://gitlab-etu.ing.he-arc.ch/isc/2021-22/niveau-2/conception-logiciel-intro-donnees/g3/-/wikis/home)

 # Informations
+The final version of this project is under the tag `v1.1`.

 In order to launch the game, you have to do some modifications.

 First, you have to change your screen zoom to 100%.